-In the aftermath of the referendum vote, the UK real estate industry faces new risks and challenges that will need to be addressed.
-The UK has voted to leave the EU and clients and their advisers must accept the result and identify the risks and opportunities that lie ahead, both in the near term and once Brexit has taken effect.
+Back in June 2016 the British electorate voted to leave the EU.
+Clients and their advisers must accept that Brexit is going to happen and identify the risks and opportunities that lie ahead, both in the near term and once Brexit has taken effect.
 After such a seismic event, uncertainty has proved to be the only certainty.

-The new Prime Minister has promised to trigger Article 50 of the Lisbon Treaty by the end of March 2017 and the UK looks set to leave the EU by the summer of 2019.
-The Prime Minister has also announced that a Great Repeal Act will be used to remove the European Communities Act 1972 from the statute book and enshrine all existing EU law into British law.
+The Prime Minister, Theresa May, has triggered Article 50 of the Lisbon Treaty and confirmed that the UK will leave the EU on 29 March 2019.
+The 2017 general election failed to give the Prime Minister the increased majority she was looking for to strengthen her government and drive through Brexit.
+Instead, the process has been made more difficult by a resurgent opposition, divisions in her own party and the need for a deal with the Democratic Unionist Party of Northern Ireland.
+A European Union (Withdrawal) Act (formerly known as the Great Repeal Act) will be used to remove the European Communities Act 1972 from the statute book and enshrine all existing EU law into British law.
 New legislation will be required to make any changes necessary to ensure that the adopted law continues to work and meets the UK’s specific requirements.
 Brexit gives the UK the opportunity to choose those aspects of EU law that work while modifying or repealing those that do not.
 The process of modifying existing EU law will continue for a number of years as domestic law establishes its independence.
-The possibility of a further Scottish independence referendum and the risk of contagion arising among the remaining EU Member States are factors with the potential to complicate the process further and extend the expected timing.
+Other necessary legislation includes a Trade Act to deal with the UK’s post-Brexit trade policies and agreements and a Customs Bill to implement a new standalone customs regime.
+The Irish border issue, political instability in Germany and Spain, the risk of contagion arising among the remaining EU Member States and the threat of a second Scottish referendum are all factors with the potential to complicate the process further.

-The uncertainty surrounding Brexit needs to be considered in the light of continuing international economic and political uncertainty.
+The uncertainty surrounding Brexit needs to be considered in the light of continuing international economic and political concerns.
 Overseas investors will continue to look for attractive assets and income streams.
 Brexit notwithstanding, UK real estate has retained its appeal as a safe haven where businesses, individuals and funds can store, protect and grow their wealth.
 Indeed, there are a number of factors that have combined to make UK real estate an excellent investment opportunity.
-Perhaps of most significance is the current weakness of the pound.
-Sterling has plunged to a 30-year low following the vote and the exchange rate remains very favourable to overseas buyers.
-The Bank of England has cut interest rates to a record low of 0.25 per cent and, although another cut remains a possibility, inflation is expected to rise.
-A new prime minister has afforded stability, unemployment remains low and there has been a slew of other better-than-expected economic data.
-In addition, a number of trophy assets have come to the market at a discount and the ‘super prime’ market in the residential sector has recorded significant price reductions due to falling volumes, creating a buying opportunity.
+Perhaps of most significance is the ongoing weakness of the pound.
+Sterling plunged to a 30-year low following the vote, and the exchange rate remains very favourable to overseas buyers.
+Although the Bank of England has raised interest rates to 0.5 per cent, they remain at historically low levels and any further increases are likely to be limited and gradual.
+Unemployment remains low and there has been a slew of other better-than-expected economic data.
+In addition, a number of trophy assets have come to the market and the ‘super prime’ market in the residential sector has recorded significant price reductions because of falling volumes, creating a buying opportunity.
 These and other factors mean that the UK has become a slightly more affordable global property hotspot.

-However, Brexit remains at an early stage and uncertainty will continue as the UK proceeds with the extraction process.
+Uncertainty will continue as the UK proceeds with the extraction process.
 Negotiations with the EU and global trading partners are likely to be complicated and protracted, with the remaining EU members being very wary of being seen to give the UK a ‘soft’ deal.
-Concerns remain that businesses may seek to relocate or downsize their UK operations and this is tied to fears about tighter controls on the free movement of people.
+Concerns remain that businesses may seek to relocate or downsize their UK operations, and this is tied to fears about tighter controls on the free movement of people.
+Announcements of employees relocating have so far largely referred to inconsequential numbers.
 In addition to the effects on businesses generally, restrictions on immigration will be a particular problem for the construction industry, which is heavily reliant on the EU for skilled and non-skilled labour.
 In summary, the UK real estate market has held up better than many in the industry expected, but there will undoubtedly continue to be bumps and corresponding opportunities along the way as Brexit becomes a reality.

 The position in relation to environmental and climate change law is very different.
 EU legislation governs the vast majority of the UK’s environmental and climate change law and policy.
 This in turn affects the environmental aspects of the planning process.
 State aid and procurement and the Alternative Investment Fund Managers Directive are also governed by EU regulations.
 Brexit will have significant and direct implications in all these areas, although our expectation is that much of the environmental legislation is here to stay.
 Investors in infrastructure and energy will also be aware of the effect of Brexit, while the mining and minerals market will be less affected.

 Although it is impossible to predict the future, the outlook for UK real estate is more positive than had been feared, and there is some cautious optimism for the Brexit negotiations.
-For example, those real estate funds that closed post-Brexit have largely reopened for business as the initial shock has subsided.
-Real estate practitioners can help their clients to develop an appropriate post-referendum strategy to ensure that risks are assessed and monitored and opportunities are taken.
+Real estate practitioners can help their clients to develop an appropriate post-Brexit strategy to ensure that risks are assessed and monitored and opportunities are taken.

 To achieve some perspective on the inevitable uncertainty, it is important to see Brexit in a global context.
-Concerns about Chinese and other emerging market economies, the outcome of the US election, historically low oil prices, instability in the Middle East and continuing worries about the eurozone and its forthcoming elections all mean that UK real estate will retain its appeal for overseas investors.
+Concerns about North Korea, Chinese and other emerging market economies, the Trump administration, historically low oil prices, tensions in the Middle East and political instability in Europe all mean that UK real estate will retain its appeal for overseas investors.
 However, there is no room for complacency and it is clear that the UK must work hard to ensure that it remains attractive to investors and continues to play a key role in the global real estate market.